King Ludwig III of Bavaria

 by Scott Mehl © Unofficial Royalty 2016

 Kingdom of Bavaria: The House of Wittelsbach ruled as Dukes, Electors, and Kings of Bavaria from 1180 until 1918.
 Today Bavaria is a landlocked federal state of Germany, occupying its southeastern corner.
 Maximilian IV Joseph, Prince-Elector of Bavaria allied his electorate with Napoleon and adopted many of the French beliefs of the Enlightenment.
 It was this loyal service to Napoleon through which Maximilian’s electorate was created the Kingdom of Bavaria with Maximilian at its king.
 He officially became the Maximilian I Joseph, the first King of Bavaria on January 1, 1806.
-On November 13, 1918, King Ludwig III would be the first monarch in the German Empire to be deposed at the end of World War I, bringing an end to 738 years of rule by the Wittelsbach dynasty.
+On November 13, 1918, King Ludwig III would be the first monarch in the German Empire to be deposed at the end of World War I, ending 738 years of rule by the Wittelsbach dynasty.

 Ludwig, c1860. source: Wikipedia

 In 1866, Ludwig served as a military aide to his father during the war against Prussia and was injured at the Battle of Helmstedt, sustaining a gunshot wound in his leg.
-The following year, while in Vienna for the funeral of his cousin, Archduchess Mathilda of Austria, Ludwig met his future wife, Archduchess Maria Theresia of Austria-Este.
+The following year, while in Vienna for the funeral of his cousin Archduchess Mathilda of Austria, Ludwig met his future wife Archduchess Maria Theresia of Austria-Este.
 She was the daughter of Archduke Ferdinand of Austria-Este and Archduchess Elisabeth Franziska of Austria.
 After a brief courtship, Ludwig and Maria Theresia married on February 20, 1868, at the Augustinerkirche in Vienna, Austria, adjacent to the Hofburg Palace.

 Over the next 23 years, Ludwig and Maria Theresia had thirteen children: